dotnet/arcade/Documentation/TeamProcess/One-Pagers/retrying-stages-staging-pipeline.md

 #### Risks:
 1. We are dissecting the staging pipeline, there is a chance we might be messing up publishing to correct storage containers.
-1. We are going to retire the old pipeline only after the new pipelines Stage-Dotnet-Prepare-Artifacts and  Stage-Dotnet-Validate-Publish are up and running.
+1. Since we will retire the old pipeline only after the new pipelines Stage-Dotnet-Prepare-Artifacts and Stage-Dotnet-Validate-Publish are up and running, there may be an extended period where we need to maintain extra pipelines.

 #### Additional information:
 1. Verify we don't duplicate publishing of assets is tracked in (issue)[https://github.com/dotnet/arcade/issues/13025]